ironscar/spring-six-pro/readme.md

   - they will always be string and cannot be type-checked
 - Multiple paths for same handler can be specified by
   - `(RequestPredicates.GET(path1).or(RequestPredicates.GET(path2))).and(...)`
 - For exception handling, we can either do it at a handler level or a global level

 - For handler level, `Mono` has multiple error methods like `onErrorReturn`, `onErrorResume` etc
     - we can use `onErrorResume` at the end of the chain after the main server response piece
     - here we can use the exception object to return a server response with a custom exception body
     - whenever there is an error at any part of the chain, it will skip the chain till the next error handler and execute it
-    - it only seemed to work for web client usage but not for actual response return [WHY - CHECK NOW]
+    - `[WHY - CHECK NOW]` it only seemed to work for web client usage but not for actual response return
       - for now, using try/catch but need to figure out how to use the reactive error operators

   - For global level, we need to create global error handler component
-    -
+    - This `GlobalExceptionHandler` implements `WebExceptionHandler` interface and overrides its `handle` method
+    - Its set to `Order(-2)` as the default exception handler has order 1 and we want to use this instead
+    - Here we can check for the exception type using `instanceof` and handle it accordingly
+    - Now `WebExceptionHandler` is low level so we have to deal directly in bytes
+    - Thus we use `ObjectMapper` to create bytes of our error response body and write it to response
+    - This throws exceptions but it shouldn't, so to be safe, we add an error message and convert that to bytes for a single error message if this ever happens

 ### Reactive Programming